 Who can get a COVID-19 test?

-Everyone with symptoms of COVID-19 can book a free PCR test.
+Anyone with any symptoms of COVID-19 can book a free PCR test.
 Symptoms include a high temperature, a new continuous cough or fever or a loss or a change in your sense of smell or taste.
 Anyone identified as a close contact of a someone with coronavirus can also get a free PCR test, as well as anyone who is told to get a PCR test by their local council or school.

 By getting tested as soon as you have symptoms, you can help stop the spread of the virus and help keep your family, friends and the whole community safe.